 See the Pope in Rome

-- The General Audience is held on Wednesday’s when Pope Francis is in Rome.
-Starting at around at 10 AM and lasts for 1–1.5 hrs.
+- The General Audience is held on Wednesdays when Pope Francis is in Rome.
+Starting at around 10 AM and lasting for 1–1.5 hrs.
 You will need a ticket for this.

 - Sunday Angelus is held every Sunday at 12 PM in St Peters Square.
 No ticket is required.
 The Pope will give a short speech followed by a blessing.
 This will last around 20 mins.

-- It may be difficult to get tickets for special Holiday Masses such as Christmas and Easter.
+- Getting tickets for special Holiday Masses such as Christmas and Easter may be difficult.

 Castel Sant’Angelo